-- May deliver malt beverages, unfortified wine, or fortified wine by an approved delivery service to a private customer.
-Delivery Service Permit fee is \$400. - Delivery service must provide must provide proof to the Commission that the individual has taken approved training prior to the delivery of alcoholic beverages. - Customer must purchase the alcohol product from the retailer. - Delivery service may connect consumers with retailers through Internet, mobile applications or similar technology. - Delivery service employee shall not carry or exchange funds for payment of alcoholic beverages. - Age of delivery service employee may be 16 years old. - Delivery is made only: - 1.
+• May deliver malt beverages, unfortified wine, or fortified wine by an approved delivery service to a private customer.
+The delivery service permit fee is \$400.

+• A delivery service employee must provide proof to the Commission that the individual has taken approved training prior to delivering alcoholic beverages.

+• Customers must purchase the alcohol product from the retailer.

+• A delivery service employee shall not carry or exchange funds for payment of alcoholic beverages.

+- The delivery service employee must be 16 years or older. - Delivery is made only: - 1.
 Directly to recipient who is at least 21 years old. - 2.
 If the delivery package hides the manufacturer's original label, the outside package shall contain the following (in 26 point or larger): "CONTAINS ALCOHOLIC BEVERAGES; AGE VERIFICATION REQUIRED". - 3.
-Durning the lawful hours alcohol may be sold, served and consumed. - 4.
-Within 50 miles from the authorized retailer's licensed location. - Administrative penalties for sales to residence halls at colleges or universities range from \$1,000 to \$10,000, depending on frequency of occurrence.
+During the lawful hours alcohol may be sold, served, and consumed. - 4.
+Within 50 miles from the authorized retailer's licensed location.

+• Administrative penalties for sales to residence halls at colleges or universities range from \$1,000 to \$10,000, depending on frequency of occurrence.